Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Exploiting the RM Structure in Reinforcement Learning

 Since the objective of option $\pi_{u,u_t}$ is to induce the reward machine to transition to $u_t$ as soon as possible, we train the option policy $\pi_{u,u_t}(a|s)$ using the following reward function:

-where $r^+$ and $r^-$ are hyper-parameters.
-This reward function states that the policy $\pi_{u,u_t}$ gets a reward of $r^+$ (a bonus) when the transition $(s,a,s')$ causes the RM state to move from $u$ to $u_t$ (unless $u=u_t)$, a reward of $r^-$ (a penalization) when it causes the RM state to move from $u$ to some other state $\bar{u} \not\in \{u,u_t\}$, and the usual reward $\delta_r(u)(s,a,s')$ if $(s,a,s')$ does not change the RM state.
+where $r^+$ and $r^-$ are hyperparameters.
+This reward function states that the policy $\pi_{u,u_t}$ gets the usual reward $\delta_r(u)(s,a,s')$ plus an additional reward of $r^+$ (a bonus) when the transition $(s,a,s')$ causes the RM state to move from $u$ to $u_t$ (unless $u=u_t)$ and an additional reward of $r^-$ (a penalization) when it causes the RM state to move from $u$ to some other state $\bar{u} \not\in \{u,u_t\}$.
 Crucially, the policies for all the options will be learned simultaneously, using off-policy RL and counterfactual experience generation.

 The high-level policy decides which option to execute next from the set of available options.
 The policy $\pi(u_t|s,u)$ being learned will determine the probability of executing each option $\tuple{u,u_t}\in \mathcal{A}$ given the current environment state $s$ and RM state $u$.
 We note that this high-level policy can only choose among the options that start at the current RM state $u$.
 To train this policy, we use the reward coming from the reward machine.